Skip to content

 Set a Goal and Make It!

-In the summer of 1989, I decided to set a goal to run the Marine Corps Marathon.
-Now I had never tried anything like that before – I was more of a weight room workout person than a long-distance runner.
-I ran track and cross country in high school, mainly to stay in shape, but our training runs were generally less than ten miles in length.
-Typically a 5K or a 10K was considered long for me.
-Nevertheless, I made a marathon my goal, mainly because for some reason I thought it would be a fun thing to do.
+In the summer of 1989, I decided I wanted to run the Marine Corps Marathon.
+Now, I’d never tried anything like that before – I was more into lifting weights than running long distances.
+Back in high school, I did track and cross country to keep fit.
+But, our training runs were usually less than ten miles long.
+A 5K or a 10K was a big deal for me.
+Despite all of that, I set my sights on a marathon because I thought it would be a cool thing to do and a real challenge.

 The Idea